moranneil/pands-problem-set/README.md

 ![While Loop](Images/collatz-while-loop.JPG "While Loop")

-The variable y is evaluated in an if statement within the while loop and depending on if y == 0 (even) x is divided by two or else (odd) x is multiplied by 3 and 1 is added.
-The resulting new value for x is then appended to a list 'n' each time.
+The variable y is evaluated in an if statement within the while loop and depending on if y == 0 (even) x is divided by two or (else) x is odd and is multiplied by 3 and 1 is added.
+The resulting new value for x is then appended to a list 'n' each time whether its even or odd.
 This creates a list n with all the values of x until the while loop stops running when x reaches 1.

-The resulting list n is printed out without the square brackets and the values are separate by a space this is achieved by using the print command above.
+The resulting list n is printed out without the square brackets and the values are separate by a space this is achieved by using the print command below.

 ![Print List](Images/collatz-print-list.JPG "Print List")